VanitySoftware/DarkVibez/README.md

 DarkVibez is not meant to be used with Light mode!
 Doing so WILL cause visual problems.

 # About Discord Nitro themes
 DarkVibez blocks the selection of these Nitro themes.
-If you have one enabled, disable it.
+If you have one enabled, switch back to default Dark mode.

 # Preview